erinmaybach/jekyll-advance-pro/pages/about.md

 # Our Story

 > “While attending the “Strategies and Techniques for Analyzing Microbial Population Structures” Advanced Research Training Course at the University of Chicago Marine Biological Laboratory, I was amazed at the diversity of disciplines my represented within my cohort.
 Bioinformatics was the common thread uniting our research from medicine to marine biology and everything in between.
-Throughout the course, we all worked together to tackle challenges in our own and eachothers research.
+Throughout the course, we all worked together to tackle challenges in our own and eachothers research.”

-After returning home to New York, I was excited to share my collaborative experience at the MBL.
+>“After returning home to New York, I was excited to share my collaborative experience at the MBL.
 I wished everyone could access such a wealth of knowledge and a synergetic atmosphere.
 This sparked my idea to create BioInform, a platform to bridge the gap in communication between researchers in diverse fields.
 With support from the MBL Alumni ROCs Award, I was able to bring my vision to life.”

 - Erin Maybach, Founder of BioInform